Scattering amplitudes of stable curves: Introduction

 into two line bundles, $L$ of degree $d$ and $\tilde L$ of degree $\tilde d$ (and $d+\tilde d=2g-2+n$).
-The~choice of $L$ is a choice of a point in $\Pic^dC$ and every connected component of the Picard group has a uniform probability measure, the volume form invariant under translations by the subgroup $\Pic^0C$ of topologically trivial line bundles.
-If~$C$ is not smooth then $\Pic^0C$ may contain non-compact factors~$\bC^*$.
+The~choice of $L$ is a choice of a point in $\Pic^dC$ and, when $C$ is smooth, every connected component of the Picard group has a uniform probability measure, the volume form invariant under translations by the subgroup $\Pic^0C$ of topologically trivial line bundles.
+If~$C$ is not smooth then $\Pic^0C$ contains non-compact factors~$\bC^*$ and probabilistic interpretation is less straightforward.
 In fact the case most related to physics literature is when all irreducible components of $C$ are rational curves and $\Pic^0C\simeq(\bC^*)^g$.
 Non-compactness will not be an issue for us. \end{Review}

 \begin{Review} The second step is a choice of sections $s_\alpha\in H^0(C,L)$, $\tilde s_{\tilde\alpha}\in H^0(C,\tilde L)$ for some indices $\alpha\in I$ and $\tilde\alpha\in\tilde I$.
 Tensoring these sections gives a matrix of log forms